rogelio08/cse412-group-24/README.md

 # cse412-group-24
-the html site for the sql group project
+the python GUI for the sql group project user manual will be added when finished